-Find fast and convenient ways to transfer money from Australia to your family in China.
+Find fast and convenient ways to transfer money from Canada to friends and family in China.

-Expats from China who have chosen Australia as their new home are often in need of a quick way to send money to family members.
+Expats from China who have chosen Canada as their new home are often in need of a quick and cost-efficient way to send money back home to friends and family members.
+Small business owners may also need cheap and quick ways to send funds overseas to China.

-In addition, many Australians also look towards the future and invest in Chinese businesses and property.
-If this applies to you, you may want to consider putting some time into a simple comparison of money transfer companies and products available in China.
+Many Canadians look towards the future and invest in Chinese businesses and property.
+If this applies to you, you may want to compare companies that send international money transfers to and from China.

 Comparison of services that allow transfers to China

-Using the table above you can compare services and accounts from money transfer companies and banks which allow you to send money to China.
-Use the table headings to sort through products based on their fees, minimum transfer amounts and more.
-If you want to learn more about a product, click the ‘More info’ link, or to open an account click the ‘Go to Site‘ button.
+Using the table above, you can compare services and accounts from money transfer companies and banks which allow you to send money to China.
+Use the table headings to sort through products based on their fees, minimum transfer amounts and other features.
+If you want to learn more about a product, click the “More info” link.
+To open an account, click the “Go to site” button.

-When Kim found out that he was going to have the opportunity to relocate to Australia, his first concern was for his ageing parents who would not be able to make the trip.
-They relied heavily on his income for survival as they haven’t been able to work themselves in years.
+When Kim found out that he was going to have the opportunity to relocate to Canada, his first concern was for his elderly parents who would not be able to make the trip.
+They relied heavily on his income for survival as they have not been able to work for many years.

-For peace of mind, Kim decided to make sure that he would have a secure way of sending them money first from Australia before committing to the move.
-What he found in his initial research was that he could choose between Australian banks and companies that specialise in overseas money transfers.
+For peace of mind, Kim decided to make sure that he would first have a secure way of sending them money from Canada before committing to the move.
+What he found in his initial research was that he could choose between Canadian banks and dedicated money transfer service companies.

 |Bank||International money transfer service|